-I am working on upgrade for Dynatrace AppMon from version 6.5 to 7.1.
+I am working on an upgrade for Dynatrace AppMon from version 6.5 to 7.1.
 AppMon is a tool for gathering performance data, trusted by many clients and it helps developers to troubleshoot for issues in the application.
-This version upgrade includes new features and new UI dashboard.
+This version upgrade includes new features and a new UI dashboard.
 I am going to show you some steps here below:

-Firstly, it is important to look up the requirements for hardware and operating system. (https://www.dynatrace.com/support/doc/appmon/installation/system-requirements-2018-april/) For example, if you are running legacy Java Virtual Machine (JVM), the help desk may not be able to support if you encounter with issues.
-Note that you would need 64-bit client and enough disk space.
+Firstly, it is important to look up the requirements for hardware and operating system. (https://www.dynatrace.com/support/doc/appmon/installation/system-requirements-2018-april/) For example, if you are running legacy Java Virtual Machine (JVM), the help desk may not be able to support if you encounter issues.
+Note that you would need a 64-bit client and enough disk space.

 Besides, you should move session storage location out of the installation directory first and it is recommended to back-up the session storage and configuration data.
 Check with the component compatibility matrix (https://www.dynatrace.com/support/doc/appmon/installation/upgrade-and-migration-guide/prepare-to-upgrade/component-compatibility/) beforehand as well.

 Secondly, install the new AppMon 7.1.
-For linux, run the command:
+For Linux, run the command:

 Then deactivate and upgrade the licenses.
 It would then put your server into grace period before the server shut down.